-The Washington Suburban Sanitary Commission (WSSC) is the owner of the large majority of the miles and miles of water and sewer lines traversing the earth beneath us in Montgomery County.
-While this critical infrastructure brings us treated water for drinking, cooking, and bathing and removes wastewater from our homes and businesses, it is aging, and its contents can become sources of pollution.
+The Washington Suburban Sanitary Commission (WSSC) is the owner of the majority of the miles and miles of water and sewer lines traversing the earth beneath us in Montgomery County.
+While this critical infrastructure brings us treated water for drinking, cooking, and bathing and removes wastewater from our homes and businesses, it is aging, and as such its contents can become sources of pollution.

-If you see water bubbling from the ground usually near a sidewalk, street, or building, it might be a water main break.
+If you see water bubbling from the ground (usually near a sidewalk, street, or building), it might be a water main break.
 If you smell an out-of-place foul odor or observe grey water being discharged, it may be a sewer line leak.
 You can help by contacting WSSC to ensure they are aware of the issue.
 You can also contact Parks if you see sediment-laden water running into storm drains or entering streams.

 Urban streams are highly susceptible to sewage pollution due to their proximity to sewer lines.
 As sewage systems flow using gravity, historically the sewer mains were installed at the lowest points in the landscape beside streams or rivers.

 Most projects to improve the condition of WSSC sewer assets and water quality in our streams will be in the stream valley units and adjacent areas.
-Please use caution when using park trails and avoid designated work areas as heavy vehicles and equipment may require the use of trails and park accessways to enter work sites.
+Please use caution when using park trails and avoid designated work areas, as heavy vehicles and equipment may require the use of trails and park accessways to enter work sites.
 A list of active projects in the Parks systems is available for viewing in the top-right column of this page.

 For additional information on these and other projects in the Parks, please contact Montgomery Parks.